moturoa/shintoui/README.md

 - You can still use shiny page elements, including: `column`, `fluidRow`, `actionButton`, and so on.
 Just don't use anything from `shinydashboard` or `shinydashboardPlus` - there are many CSS conflicts which will mess up the UI completely.

+- Always use `shintoui::box` to place content inside a module.
+Never place content directly in `fluidRow` or similar, use the box which can be customized.
+For a box with tabs, use `shintoui::tab_box`.

 ## Contact